 Funding Opportunity Title: INTERETHNIC RECONCILIATION AND YOUTH SMALL GRANTS PROGRAM

 Length of Performance Period: 12 months

-Number of Awards Anticipated: Up to 20 depending on amount of each grant
+Number of Awards Anticipated: At least 10 depending on the amount of each grant

 Award Amounts: Awards may range from USD 5,000 to USD 25,000

 Type of Funding: FY 19/20 Assistance to Europe, Eurasia and Central Asia (AEECA) under the Foreign Assistance Act

 Funding Instrument Type: Grant, Fixed Amount Award, Cooperative Agreement

 Cost Sharing Requirement: Cost sharing is encouraged either in direct cost contributions and/or in-kind contributions

 The United States Embassy in Bosnia and Herzegovina, acting through the Office of Public Affairs, is pleased to announce a Notice of Funding Opportunity (NOFO) for Interethnic Reconciliation and Youth (IERY) Program for youth Small Grants projects.

 The U.S. Embassy receives hundreds of proposals and takes time to carefully review each application.
 We expect to inform applicants of the status of their proposals approximately 4-6 months from the closing date this Notice of Funding Opportunity.